riehlegroup/msadoc/docs/msadoc.md

 #### Best Practices

 - Use this attribute to document synchronous API dependencies.
-For events use the attribute `consumedEvents`.
+For events use the attribute `subscribedEvents`.

-### `producedEvents` (string[])
+### `publishedEvents` (string[])

-The events that the microservice produces.
-The `consumedEvents` identifier of other microservices have to match with the here chosen `producedEvent` in order to link them.
-A microservice can provide multiple events allowing to document more fine-granularly.
+The events that the microservice publishes.
+The `subscribedEvents` identifier of other microservices have to match with the here chosen `publishedEvents` in order to link them.
+A microservice can provide multiple events allowing to document more fine-grained.
 The chosen formatting as string is deliberatively chosen to allow documenting multiple communication protocols.

 #### Example